vitamins to balance hormones in females

 9. Ashwagandha

-Ashwagandha is an herb used in traditional medicine that can help your body handle stress better by balancing cortisol levels
+Ashwagandha is an herb used in traditional medicine that can help your body handle stress better by balancing cortisol levels.

 It has also shown potential for keeping thyroid hormones in check.
+Ashwagandha supports the thyroid gland and its hormone production, which is crucial for maintaining overall health.

 benefits of ashwagandha

-Plus, Ashwagandha might help you to sleep better, think more clearly, and have more energy.
+Plus, Ashwagandha might help you to sleep better , think more clearly, and have more energy.

 10. Zinc